Left Ventricular (LV) Thrombus

 - Avoid therapies that further reduce preload (nitrates, narcotics, propofol, etc.)

 - Use therapies to improve preload (IV fluids, vasopressors)

 - Improves RV stroke volume, and improves RV afterload by reducing pulmonary vascular resistance

-- Ideally used after revascularization because inotropes can cause complications during acute MI (arrhythmias, increase in infarct size, etc.)
+- Ideally used after revascularization, as inotropes can cause complications during acute MI (arrhythmias, increase in infarct size, etc.)

 - Heart block associated with high-vagal tone Bezold-Jarisch reflex or rarely from AV node ischemia

 - Often transient and can be treated with atropine

 - Pacemaker should generally be avoided due to risk of RV perforation (can be placed in extreme circumstances)

 Anterior infarct-related heart block: